-A review of the format of the financial statements need not wait until year-end.
-It could, for example, be undertaken in the middle of the financial year, allowing time to consider various options and seek feedback from the ANAO, the audit committee and Finance with the aim of reaching consensus on the approach proposed.
+However, review of the format of the financial statements need not wait until year-end.
+Where resources permit, it should be undertaken in the middle of the financial year, allowing time to consider various options and seek feedback from the auditor, the audit committee and Finance with the aim of reaching consensus on the approach proposed.

 Applying the above approaches will involve some time, effort and judgement.
-Improving the presentation of the financial statements does not automatically reduce the preparation time for financial statements.
+It should be noted that improving the presentation of the financial statements does not automatically reduce the preparation time for financial statements.

-The task of checking that appropriate document security requirements are in place and setting up the file structure for the project, should be assigned to an appropriate finance team member in the early stages of the project.
+The task of checking that appropriate document security requirements are in place and setting up the file structure for the project should be assigned to an appropriate financial statements team member in the early stages of the project.

 Version control allows tracking and identification of the financial statements model throughout the project.
 This is important as it allows the development of the document to be followed and understood, and reversion if something goes wrong.

-This spreadsheet provides examples of the consistency checks that agencies should consider including.
+This spreadsheet provides examples of the consistency checks that entities should consider including.

 4.8 Planning for the use of information systems

-Sound understanding of the FMIS, any other systems and their capabilities can make the financial statements planning process more effective.
-For example, conducting quality assurance checks, producing reports and processing correcting journals can be performed more efficiently if the finance team understands the systems from which information is sourced.
+A detailed understanding of the FMIS, any other systems and their capabilities can make the financial statements planning process more effective.
+For example, conducting quality assurance checks, producing reports and processing correcting journals can be performed more efficiently if the financial statements team understands the systems from which information is sourced.

-At the planning stage, the project manager and other members of the finance team should obtain assurance that the FMIS is reliable and technical support is available.
+At the planning stage, the project manager and other members of the financial statements team should obtain assurance that the FMIS is reliable, has appropriate cyber security risk mitigation strategies in place to ensure security of digital remote access where required and technical support is available to all financial statements team members, including team members using remote access.
 Peak workloads and deadlines should be communicated to the entity’s ICT area.
 This minimises the risk of delays due to scheduled maintenance and system upgrades.

 4.9 Planning for quality assurance processes